marbarrantescepas/OS-neuroscience/README.md

 2. Review the key principles outlined in this README.
 3. Explore the guidelines for specific areas such as data management, code sharing, and collaboration.

-## Data Management

-Proper data management is essential for open science.
-Follow these guidelines:

-1. **Data Organization:** Structure and organize your data using standardized formats.
-2. **Documentation:** Provide comprehensive documentation for your datasets, including variables, units, and collection methods.
-3. **Sharing Platforms:** Deposit your datasets in reputable data repositories with proper metadata.

-## Code Sharing

-Facilitate transparency and reproducibility by sharing your code:

-1. **Version Control:** Use version control systems like Git to track changes in your code.
-2. **Code Documentation:** Document your code thoroughly, including comments and README files.
-3. **Sharing Platforms:** Host your code on platforms like GitHub with an open-source license.

-## Reproducibility

-Enhance the reproducibility of your research:

-1. **Containerization:** Use containers (e.g., Docker) to encapsulate your environment.
-2. **Workflow Automation:** Create automated workflows for data processing and analysis.
-3. **Versioning:** Version your analyses and ensure that dependencies are specified.

 ## Collaboration